husky-dev/husky-landing/content/cv/index.en.md

 **Country:** Ukraine

-RiverSoft is a company specializing in the development of automated parking systems.
-My initial task was to augment an existing parking management system, which was written in Delphi.
+RiverSoft is a company that specializes in the development of automated parking systems.
+Initially, my responsibility was to enhance an existing parking management system that was constructed using Delphi.

-After some time, we were tasked with creating an interface for parking machines, which customers would use to pay for parking and top up their cards.
-It was at this juncture that we decided to transition to Microsoft technologies, specifically C#, the .NET framework, and SQL Server.
-We developed the interface for the parking meters using WPF.
-This proved to be the correct decision, as the Microsoft stack facilitated quick system deployment.
-Thanks to WPF and XAML, we could adjust the interface's appearance with considerable flexibility.
+As time progressed, we were given the task of developing an interface for parking machines, a tool that customers would utilize for paying their parking fees and replenishing their cards.
+It was during this period that we chose to transition to Microsoft technologies, specifically utilizing C#, the .NET framework, and SQL Server.
+The interface for the parking meters was developed with WPF.
+This decision turned out to be prudent as the Microsoft stack enabled us to deploy the system rapidly.
+With the use of WPF and XAML, we were able to modify the interface's appearance with considerable flexibility.

-**Results:** after replacing people with an automated system, cash theft by employees was eliminated and the client's profits doubled.
+**Results:** following the transition to an automated system, cash theft by employees was completely eliminated.
+This significant change directly led to a doubling of the client's profits.

 ## Open source